Center for Vaccine Research 2017

 Center for Vaccine Research

-Center for Vaccine Research consists of Department of Infectious Immunology and Vaccine Development.
+Center for Vaccine Research consists of Department of Infectious Disease Immunology and Vaccine Development.
 The Center is unique in its composition as it includes not only a basic and translational research department but also GMP facilities, animal testing facilities and has expertise that enables accelerated development of new vaccines.

 Center for Vaccine Research